top of page

 Syrian chopped leaf salad

-Syrian cuisine is in love with salads, especially the variety that are chopped.
-The numerous vegetables come together in a variety of textures and individual flavors.
-The dressing is very light, lime or lemon juice and olive oil, allowing the fresh vegetables to shine.
+Syrian cuisine is in love with salads, especially the chopped variety.
+The numerous vegetables come together in a variety of textures and individual flavours.
+The dressing is very light, with lime or lemon juice and olive oil, allowing the fresh vegetables to shine.

-This is a super simple salad that has beautiful flavors and filled with textures.
-The salad is visually beautiful from all the mixed colors of the vegetables, reds, greens, and oranges giving this salad a vibrant and healthy feel and look on the table.
-The herbs add all the flavor, the cheese adds some creaminess and salt to the salad and lime a subtle tartness.
+This is a super simple salad that has beautiful flavours and is filled with textures.
+The salad is visually beautiful, with all the mixed colours of the vegetables, reds, greens, and oranges, giving this salad a vibrant and healthy feel and look on the table.
+The herbs add all the flavour, the cheese adds some creaminess and salt to the salad and lime a subtle tartness.
 Healthy, beautiful and flavorful is how I would describe this salad, one I loved.

-Greg and Lucy Malouf have traveled across the Middle East extensively, publishing a number of specialized cookbooks along their journey.
-This cookbook specializes in Syrian cuisine with a modern flair, a thick volume filled with amazing recipes, like this one, and photographs.
-I have cooked a few, definitely not enough, recipes from this book and each is spectacular.
-I need to complete the collection of their cookbooks, oh I wish I had a larger cookbook budget.
+Greg and Lucy Malouf have travelled across the Middle East extensively, publishing several specialized cookbooks along their journey.
+This cookbook specializes in Syrian cuisine with a modern flair, a thick volume filled with amazing recipes like this one and photographs.
+I have cooked a few, but definitely not enough, recipes from this book, and each is spectacular.
+I need to complete the collection of their cookbooks; oh, I wish I had a larger cookbook budget.
 This book is for those who are looking for spectacular Syrian cuisine.

 Ingredients: